phantomaton-ai/smarkup/README.md

 ## Configuration

-The `Smarkup` constructor accepts an optional `options` object, which allows you to customize the symbols used in the markup language.
+`smarkup` accepts an optional `options` object, which allows you to customize the symbols used in the markup language.
 The `options` object should have a `symbols` property, which can contain the following keys:

 - `directive.start`: The symbol that marks the start of a directive.
 - `directive.end`: The symbol that marks the end of a directive.